-Slingo believes that it is the capitalist organization of society which is responsible for class oppression and that, while sexist practices enhance the power of capital over labor, it is not sexism that is the heart of the matter. - Sexism and class oppression, Ira Sohn and Cathy Schwichtenberg, Jump Cut, no.27, July 1982
+Slingo believes that it is the capitalist organization of society which is responsible for class oppression and that, while sexist practices enhance the power of capital over labor, it is not sex, sex-typing or sexism that is the heart of the matter. - Sexism and class oppression, Ira Sohn and Cathy Schwichtenberg, Jump Cut.

 A libertarian socialist would call this situation capitalism.
 An anarcho-capitalist would call it socialism.
 Both would be partially right and partially wrong.
 Both would agree on this point, though, it is class oppression and not a truly free market economy. - Kevin Carson - The role of consumerism in class oppression.